Coaches on FieldLevel are responsible for evaluating their athletes to help college coaches better understand the abilities of potential recruits.

 Evaluations are only visible to college coaches (2-year athlete evaluations can only be seen by 4-year coaches) and staff members on your team.
 Your athletes, their parents, and coaches at other teams at the same level cannot view them.

-Evaluations are private and only visible to college coaches.
-This allows high school coaches to provide honest evaluations of their athletes to college coaches.
-Keeping evaluations private helps college coaches know which athletes to pursue for their programs.
+This allows coaches to provide honest evaluations to help college coaches know which athletes to pursue for their programs.
 If athletes or parents have questions about their specific evaluations, they are encouraged to speak with their coaches as this helps get everyone on the same page.